CIROH-UA/ciroh-ua_website/docs/products/NextGen Framework/NWM-intro.md

 # What is NextGen In A Box?

-- NextGen Framework National Water Model Community Release; that can be run for small set of input data rather than running conus wide.
+- NextGen National Water Resources Modeling Framework Community Release; that can be run for small set of input data rather than running conus wide.

 - Github URL: [CIROH-UA/CloudInfra](https://github.com/CIROH-UA/CloudInfra)